sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 Resources:
 https://www.youtube.com/watch?v=T5pCaj0trAQ

-### Breast/ But Jiggle Physics
+### Breast & But Jiggle Physics
 Jiggle physic can either be integrated into the animation, simulated or a combination of both.
-For physics to work, the rig needs bones and weight painting for breasts/ but
+For physics to work, the rig needs bones and weight painting for breasts and but

 Resources:
 - https://www.youtube.com/watch?v=BFE5e-XUcwo